 2013 Benefficient 20/1

-Each of the Turners Novices’ winners had delivered between 4-10 non-handicap wins in their career and had at least one, but no more than six previous course appearances at Cheltenham.
+Each of the Turners Novices’ winners had delivered between 4-10 non-handicap wins in their career and had at least one, with seven of the winners having previous course appearances at Cheltenham.

 Closer to the Festival, those are the key trends that our betting experts will use to put together the best Turners Novices betting tips for 2023.